Meaning of Personal Line of Credit

 Personal Line of Credit: How it Works?

 A PLOC is a temporary phenomenon.
 This means one gets a pre-defined time period within which only one can withdraw money.
-And, we call this period a draw period.
+And we call this period a draw period.
 If there is any balance left in your PLOC after the end of the draw period, then the borrower can not access it or withdraw that balance.
-In such a scenario the effective loan stands reduced to the extent of undrawn amount.
+In such a scenario, the effective loan stands reduced to the extent of the undrawn amount.

 Therefore, during the repayment period, the borrower will need to pay only the final balance net off the undrawn amount.
 Repayment terms could be different for different lenders.